 4 steps to prequalify for a personal loan

 Take the following steps when prequalifying for a personal loan to ensure a smooth and most successful application process.

 1. Check your credit score

-Check your credit score before applying to determine which lenders are likely to consider you.
-Applicants with credit scores of 740 or higher are more likely to get the best rates and terms, but those with good or bad credit standings still have plenty of options to prequalify.
-However, if you are declined, the lender must send an adverse action letter explaining why you were turned down.
-If it is due to your credit score, there are multiple ways to improve your score over time.
+Check your credit score before applying to know which lenders are most likely to approve you.
+Applicants with credit scores of 740 or higher are more likely to get the best rates and terms, but those with lower credit scores still have options, as there are lenders that cater to borrowers with bad and fair credit.

 2. Determine your budget

 In addition to your credit score, lenders will consider your income, available credit and current debt obligations — also called your debt-to-income (DTI) ratio to determine your maximum and minimum loan amounts.